rougier/matplotlib-tutorial/index.rst

 Drip drop
 ---------

-Let's start with a simple animation: **rain**

-A very simple rain effect can be obtained by having small rings randomly positioned over a figure and making them to grow with time.
-Of course, they won't grow forever since the wave is supposed to dampe with time.
-To simulate that, we can use a more and more transparent color when the ring is growing, up to the point where it is no more visible.
+A very simple rain effect can be obtained by having small growing rings randomly positioned over a figure.
+Of course, they won't grow forever since the wave is supposed to damp with time.
+To simulate that, we can use a more and more transparent color as the ring is growing, up to the point where it is no more visible.
 At this point, we remove the ring and create a new one.

 First step is to create a blank figure: